 The emerging pattern can be seen, and to be noted is the elongation factor involved as in many color separation DBJ fabrics

 For design method for staggered shapes in drop stitch see Ayab software related post The difference from those directions for knitting without the particular software: in other electronics, a single repeat in both height and width is adequate.
-In machines such as an unaltered 910, first preselection row can be from right to left, so no accommodations need to be made for shifting last row to first of the design repeat.
-For machines accepting electronic download, program repeat with first design row containing black squares in it, adjust spacing between repeats as preferred.
+In machines such as an unaltered 910, the first preselection row can be from right to left, so no accommodations need to be made for shifting the last row to the first of the design repeat.
+For machines accepting electronic download, program repeat with first design row containing black squares in it, adjust the spacing between repeats as preferred.
 This particular version is 80 stitches wide

 The explanation: further analysis of the original design reveals the fact that some of the pixel numbers in the design black square blocks are uneven in width.
-In this instance 3.5 is half of 7, and half pixels cannot be rendered, so the software assigns the split to 4 and 3.
+In this instance, 3.5 is half of 7, and half pixels cannot be rendered, so the software assigns the split to 4 and 3.